 Smith Heath Chartered Accountants, Gloucester said:

 “We are working alongside Randall & Payne as they act as the R&D advisor for our clients.
-James and Gina are professional, friendly and approachable and we are regularly recommending them to our clients.
+James and his team are professional, friendly and approachable and we are regularly recommending them to our clients.
 They work very efficiently, working recently on an urgent deadline job, turning it around in just over a week.
 They work on an open and collaborative basis, making every effort to ensure we are kept up to date and supporting us with updating our tax records and systems as required.
 They have also worked hard to help us to be able to identify potential claims for our clients, as well as keeping us involved in client meetings.”

 You may wish to complete a claim yourself, and we do work with a small number of clients that wish to do this.
 We welcome this approach but what we can also offer, is a specialised review of the claim to ensure that you are maximising the relief available and exploring all avenues.
 On all of the occasions where we have carried out a review, we have found qualifying expenditure that would have otherwise been missed, thus increasing the relief received, in one case, increasing a client’s return eight fold.
 It is always worth obtaining a second opinion, just in case you’re missing out!